oharar/TMA4315/README.md

 Week 2 slides need more structure: very listy.
 Also, TMI.
 Didn't get to overdispersion & rushed residuals.

 Proof of asymptotic distribution: a bit of a mess.
 Should probably do as a video.

+Perhaps reduce the grouped data part to save time.
+And link to module 2 and videos in slides (as a prompt to lecturer that they are there).